sirech/talk-concourse-jsonnet-parametrized-pipelines/presentation.md

 ???

 All of this is code.
 That is non-negotiable.
+We don't provision things through UIs.
+Terraform is widely used within TW.
 A ton of terraform is needed to provision all this infrastructure

 ---